I like working on DIY projects and like sharing my knowledge with others.

 One of the many reasons I love my Roku player is the capability it has to stream media from my PC to my TV.
 Streaming media allows me to watch any movie, listen to any song, and view any picture stored on my computer directly on my TV set.

-I don't like having to deal with media storage in regards to CD's, DVD's, thumb drives, or whatever else can store the media files for you.
-These files are already housed on my computer's hard drive, and using the Roku player I can access all those files from my TV for my viewing and listening pleasure.
+I don't like having to deal with media storage in regards to CDs, DVDs, thumb drives, or whatever else can store media files for you.
+These files are already housed on my computer's hard drive.
+By using the Roku player, I can access all those files from my TV for my viewing and listening pleasure.

-This isn't the step by step guide, but rather the means by which this feat is possible.
-The following are channels that a Roku owner can subscribe to that will allow this feature of streaming from your PC to your TV through the Roku.
+This isn't a step-by-step guide but rather the means by which this feat is possible.
+The following are channels that a Roku owner can subscribe to that will allow you to stream from your PC to your TV through the Roku.

 - Roksbox - $15 one time fee

 - Play on - $79.99 one time fee, $39.99 one year fee, $4.99 a month

 - Chaneru - $10 one time fee + a processing fee